Polycerate: Wildlife

+The four-horned antelope (Tetracerus quadricornis) of India and Nepal is unique among antelopes in having four horns: a longer pair of straight, spike-like horns between the ears and a shorter pair on the forehead.

-Antelopes can also be polycerate, for example, the blue wildebeest (Connochaetes taurinus).
+Other Antelopes can also have polycerate individuals, for example, the blue wildebeest (Connochaetes taurinus).
 Both sexes normally possess one pair of large curved horns.

 Mythology

 Cerastes, a legendary Greek horned serpent, is sometimes described with two horns or with four small ones.